Overview of 3 Days Desert tour from Ouarzazate to Fes

 + Ending Location: Fes

-3 days from Ouarzazate to Fes desert tour Highlights
+3 Days Tour from Ouarzazate to Fes Highlights:

 + Visit the Unesco World heritage of Ait ben Haddou Kasbah